psyb0t/go-config-parser/README.md

 The package defines several error constants that may be returned by the `Parse` function:

 - `ErrTargetNotPointer`: returned if the provided `target` value is not a pointer.
-- `ErrEmptyFileName`: returned if the provided `file` argument is an empty string.
 - `ErrFileDoesNotExist`: returned if the provided file path does not exist.
 - `ErrInvalidConfigFileType`: returned if the provided `configFileType` constant is not a valid type.